 Your credit score is important because it’s a strong factor used by lenders to determine how risky you are as a borrower, i.e. how likely you are to repay a loan or other product and adhere to the terms and conditions.

 In turn, this also affects the types of loan product they are willing to give you, the amount they are willing to lend and the interest rates.
-Having a good score is therefore important if you want to be able to take on something important like a mortgage or get the best credit cards and loans.
+Having a good score is therefore important if you want to be able to take on something important like a mortgage or get the best credit cards and loans; if you don’t then you’ll be restricted to bad credit mortgages or loans.

 Experian’s credit score runs from 0 to 999; with Excellent being (961 to 999), Good (881 to 960), Fair (721 to 880), Poor (561 to 720), and Very Poor (0 to 560).
 A score towards the bottom end of Fair will begin to limit your access.